spreadshare/runner/SpreadShare/ExchangeServices/Backtesting/README.md

 # Backtesting documentation and requirements.

 ## Synopsis
-Algorithms have to be tested by a system that implements mimics the interface of exchange- and other provider.
+Algorithms have to be tested by a system that mimics the interface of exchange- and other provider.
 This mitigates the need for the risky and error prone process of porting algorithm implementation between two environments.
 Secondly, it ensures a fast development process.